ps-copilot-sandbox/copilot-demo-github-javascript/demos/Command-Execution-WebApp-NodeJS-NoCopilotChat/README.md

 ### Step 1: Make sure that all prerequisites are met

-Make sure that you met all prerequisites above.
+Make sure that you meet all prerequisites above.

 ### Step 2: Starting with a NodeJS project

 Let's start with a very simple step to create a NodeJS project.
-Open your **Visual Studio Code** and create a new folder if you have not.
+Open **Visual Studio Code** and create a new folder if you have not.
 Create a file called `index.js`, and type in the following command as a Javascript comment.

 `// NodeJS project that can run shell command and display result in a web page`